 The ADG Catalog is a searchable resource to help you discover the holdings of the Archives.
 It includes records for all of the books in the collection, as well as listings of archival collections, magazines, brochures and other ephemera, photographs, and research files.
 Some of the records include images.
 The home page also features a Research Corner with links to some recommended web resources.

-The ADG collection includes over 5800 books on art, architecture, locations, history and design, as well as vintage issues of Vogue, Life, Architectural Digest, Town & Country, House and Garden, and other magazines.
-The Archives is also the home to an expansive visual research clip and image collection containing thousands of files on a wide range of topics.
-In addition, the collection includes more than 5000 film, television, set and personality photographs, as well as pamphlets and brochures on a variety of topics, including travel, transportation, history, museums and sports.
+The ADG collection includes over 6000 books on art, architecture, locations, history and design, as well as a wide range of magazines, including Architectural Digest, Dwell, House and Garden, Old-House Journal, Metropolitan Home, Interior Design, and many others.
+The Library and Archives is also home to an expansive visual research clip and image collection that includes thousands of files on a wide range of topics.
+In addition, the collection includes more than 5000 film, television, set and personality photographs, as well as pamphlets, flyers and brochures on a variety of topics, including travel, transportation, history, museums and sports.
+Find out more...

 BRIAN BARTHOLOMEW COLLECTION 1972-1999